 \section{Plain Language Summary}

-This research focuses on improving the accuracy of ocean models by addressing the challenges of representing small ocean currents known as mesoscale eddies.
+This research focuses on improving the accuracy of ocean models by addressing the challenges of representing the mesoscale eddies on coarse grids.
 These eddies play a crucial role in the Earth's climate system, but traditional climate models struggle to capture their effects.
-Here we implemented a new machine-learning parameterization simulating the physics of the mesoscale eddies into the state-of-the-art ocean model.
-The parameterization is interpretable and captures key physical process related to the mesoscale eddies known as energy backscatter.
-We tested this parameterization in two idealized ocean scenarios and found that it significantly improves the biases in the representation of the mean flow and energetics.
+Here, we implemented a new data-driven parameterization simulating the physics of the mesoscale eddies into the state-of-the-art ocean model.
+The parameterization is interpretable and captures key physical processes related to the mesoscale eddies known as energy backscatter.
+We tested this parameterization in two idealized ocean scenarios and found that it significantly improves the biases in the representation of the mean state and energetics.
 We propose new filtering schemes which improve the physical and numerical properties of the parameterization.
-Accurate representation of the mesoscale eddies has the potential to resolve long-standing biases present in global ocean models and thus allow for more reliable climate simulations.
+Accurate representation of the mesoscale eddies by the present scheme has the potential to resolve long-standing biases present in global ocean models and thus allow for more reliable climate simulations.